Nuclear power in India: Nuclear agreements with other nations

 As of 2016, India has signed civil nuclear agreements with 14 countries: Argentina, Australia, Canada, the Czech Republic, France, Japan, Kazakhstan, Mongolia, Namibia, Russia, South Korea, the United Kingdom, the United States, and Vietnam.
 The 48-nation NSG granted a waiver to India on 6 September 2008, allowing it to access civilian nuclear technology and fuel from other countries.
 India is the only country with known nuclear weapons which is not a party to the Non-Proliferation Treaty (NPT) but is still allowed to carry out nuclear commerce with the rest of the world.

 India and Mongolia signed a crucial civil nuclear agreement on 15 June 2009 for the supply of Uranium to India, during Prime Minister Manmohan Singh's visit to Mongolia, making it the fifth nation in the world to seal a civil nuclear pact with India.
 The MoU on "development of cooperation in the field of peaceful uses of radioactive minerals and nuclear energy" was signed by senior officials in the department of atomic energy of the two countries.

 On 2 September 2009, India and Namibia signed five agreements, including one on civil nuclear energy which allows for the supply of uranium from the African country.
 This was signed during President Hifikepunye Pohamba's five-day visit to India in May 2009.
 Namibia is the fifth-largest producer of uranium in the world.
 The Indo-Namibian agreement on peaceful uses of nuclear energy allows for the supply of uranium and the setting up of nuclear reactors.
 On 14 October 2009, India and Argentina signed an agreement in New Delhi on civil nuclear cooperation and nine other pacts to establish a strategic partnership.
 According to official sources, the agreement was signed by Vivek Katju, Secretary in the Ministry of External Affairs and Argentine foreign minister Jorge Talana.
 Taking into consideration their respective capabilities and experience in the peaceful uses of nuclear energy, both India and Argentina have agreed to encourage and support scientific, technical and commercial cooperation for mutual benefit in this field.

+Risks related to nuclear power generation prompted Indian legislators to enact the 2010 Nuclear Liability Act which stipulates that nuclear suppliers, contractors and operators must bear financial responsibility in case of an accident.
+The legislation addresses key issues such as nuclear radiation and safety regulations, operational control and maintenance management of nuclear power plants, compensation in the event of a radiation-leak accident, disaster clean-up costs, operator responsibility and supplier liability.
+This was meant to be one of the last steps needed to activate the Indo-U.S. civilian nuclear agreement, but as of 2026, it has not yet satisfied the liability insurance requirements of U.S. nuclear reactor design and construction companies although it expects to solve this issue through SHANTI act.